Xue-F-Yang/SpotRun/README.md

 6. Once the loading circle disappears, your personalized music playlist will be displayed.

 # Acknowledgments
 SpotRun was inspired by the need for a simple and effective music player for runners.
-We would like to thank the developers of the Google API and the YouTube API for making this project possible.
+We would like to thank the developers of the Google API, the GetSongbpm API, the YouTube API, Day JS, and Materialize for making this project possible.

 # Conclusion:
 The SpotRun music selection form is a user-friendly and customizable tool that allows users to create a personalized music playlist that matches their running preferences.
 The form is optimized for different screen sizes and includes features such as a countdown timer and loading circle to enhance the user experience.